kontent-ai/kontent-ai.github.io/docs/articles/Integrations.md

 <a href="https://github.com/topics/kontent-ai-integration" target="_blank"><image src="https://img.shields.io/static/v1?label=&message=example integrations&color=3dcca8&style=for-the-badge" alt="Kontent.ai example integrations" width="200"/></a>
 </p>

+## Way of working

-While working with the linked repositories, we kindly ask everybody to follow the following rules:
+While working with the linked repositories, we kindly ask everybody to follow the **following rules:**

 1) **Any URLs provided in the repos are not meant be used in production.** You should follow the steps provided in the integration's repository to deploy it yourself for testing, or use in production.